ujjayant-kadian/weather-app/README.md

 The application should now be running locally at http://localhost:3000.
 Open it in the browser to play with the app.

 ## Usage

 - Enter the name of a city in the "City" input field.
 - Optionally, provide a two-letter country code in the "Country Code" input field.
 - Click the "Get Weather" button to retrieve weather information for the specified location.
 - Click "Get Weather for Current Location" to fetch weather data based on your current location.
 - The application will display weather information, packing suggestions, and a summary of upcoming weather.

+## CREATED BY UJJAYANT KADIAN AS A PART OF ASSIGNMENT 1 (INTERNET APPLICATIONS)